junh1024/junh1024-Documents/Music/How to make good mixes.md

 ### Loudness
 When making a mix, the meters should be in the green most of the time, and just touching yellow during the Peaks.
-This would likely mean turning down the trims and/or mixing around fader level 5-7.
+This would likely mean turning down the input gain a bit.
 In a DAW, (assuming it mixes in floating point), just turn down the master by about 5dB.

-But this advice will probably be thrown out the window when performing live in front of the audience for the sake of keeping the dance floor moving.

 ## Transitions